Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

 };
 ```

-So we then see, after retyping the data to `go_rtype`, that the `Str` field is at offset `104FCh`.
-I then added this to the `.rodata` base address and got.
+After retyping the data to `go_rtype`, we can see that the `Str` field is at offset `104FCh`.
+I then added this offset to the `.rodata` base address and got:
 ```
 .rodata:00000000007254FC                 db    1
 .rodata:00000000007254FD                 db  15h
 .rodata:00000000007254FE aPbEncryptedset db '*pb.EncryptedSettings',0
 ```

-The Name structure that stores the type name starts with some metadata and length of the string and is defined [here](https://github.com/golang/go/blob/go1.23.1/src/internal/abi/type.go#L590).
+The `Name` structure that stores the type name starts with some metadata and the length of the string.
+It is defined [here](https://github.com/golang/go/blob/go1.23.1/src/internal/abi/type.go#L590).

 #### GoReSym
-I also tried using GoReSym to recover the types, but with no success.
-But it did not go in vain, as it did told me the version and dependencies of the binary.
+I also attempted using GoReSym to recover the types but without success.
+However, it did provide the version and dependencies of the binary.
 ```
 ----GoReSym----
 Arch:                amd64